Prison Education Program Web Center

 PEP Slack Community

-Our community for members interested in prison education programs aims to keep both financial aid community and prison education program administrators updated on tools, training, and news related to the implementation of financial aid in carceral settings.
+Our community for members interested in prison education programs aims to keep both the financial aid community and prison education program administrators up to date on tools, training, and news related to implementing financial aid in carceral settings.

 Join the community